audienceproject/userreport-tag-template/README.md

-# UserReport account script for Google Tag Manager
+# UserReport script for Google Tag Manager
-This tag adds UserReport scirpt to websites
+Installs UserReport to your websites

-## Fields
-`accountId` - Account ID that can be retrieved in UserReport management interface